fac-members/fac-slides/src/slides/term-2/skills-bootcamp-welcome/index.md

 ---

 - You'll meet individually with the course facilitator in the first 3 weeks of the course;
-- We'll also check in with you at the end of the course;
+- We'll also check in with you near the end of the course;
 - You can also schedule additional meetings at any time;
 - Use these meetings to talk about anything that's on your mind;
 - We're here to support you.